tuarua/WebViewANE/README.md

 The example project needs to be built and signed in the correct manner.
 An AIR based packaging tool is provided at https://github.com/tuarua/AIR-iOS-Packager

-The option to install and debug on the device is included within the tool.
-The AIR tool fdb (Flash debugger) is used for debugging.
-This is only applicable when "Debug over network" is chosen

 ##